Heitz Place Courthouse

-Heitz Place Courthouse is a historic courthouse building located at Hicksville in Nassau County, New York.
+Heitz Place Courthouse is a historic courthouse building located in Hicksville in Nassau County, New York, United States.

+Description

 It was built in 1895 and is a two-story, hipped roof balloon frame building sheathed with clapboards.
 It features full height pilasters, a full-length verandah, and an open octagonal cupola.

 It was listed on the National Register of Historic Places in 1974.
+Six years later, in 1980, it was listed on the New York State Register of Historic Places.

 The building is currently used to hold the collections of the Hicksville Gregory Museum.